nikothomas/ctdfjorder/docs/researchers.rst

 If you're new to **CTDFjorder**, we recommend starting with the :doc:`Getting Started` guide.
 It provides a comprehensive introduction to the library, including installation instructions, basic usage examples, and an overview of the key features.
-If you'd prefer to create scripts in Python or R using CTDFjorder then visit :doc:`developers`
+If you'd prefer to create scripts in Python or R using CTDFjorder then visit the :doc:`developers` page.

 Command-Line Interface (CLI)
 ----------------------------